 When should you go on the market?
-Consult with your dissertation advisor (and others) about this and notify the DGS and the Program Coordinator Sr. and the Manager.
+Consult with your dissertation advisor (and others) about this and notify the DGS and the Program Coordinator.

-Get your name and contact information onto the "PhDs on the Market" link on our sociology webpage.
-Ideally you should have a homepage to link to, but at the very least you need an up-to-date C.V.
+Notify the Program Coordinator that you would like to be added to the "PhDs on the Market" link on our sociology webpage.
+Ideally you should have a homepage to link too, but at the very least you need an up-to-date C.V.
 The principal way to find out about job openings is via the ASA's online "Job Bank."
 You have to be an ASA member to access the listings.

 In the spring of every year, the DGS offers a one credit job market workshop, SOC 595c.
-You should try to time your taking of this seminar for the year before you are on the job market.
+You should try to time it so that you take this seminar in the year before you are on the job market or even two years prior.
 The job market workshop will include everything from deciding what job market niche you want to target, writing cover letters and application materials, "dos and don'ts for negotiating the job market and interviewing, etc. In short, this course familiarizes sociology doctoral candidates nearing completion with job market processes.
 Students receive training in developing effective job market materials, in effective interviewing and negotiation techniques and in job-market related professional norms and ethics.